danmindru/angular-boilerplate-study/README.md

 ##Build and compile

-A 2-stage Grunt 'strategy' is implemeted.
+A 2-stage Grunt 'strategy' is implemented.

 For development, files will go to `./build`.
 For production, files will be concatenated, uglyfied / minified and moved to `./application`.
 (1 css, 1 js)